 Fruit

-Matching with white tea:
+Pairs well with white tea:

 Delicate mild and soft fruits: lychee, white peach, melon, pear

-Matching with green tea:
+Pairs well with green tea:

 Citrus fruits: orange, mandarin, grapefruit, lemon

-Matching with yellow tea:
+Pairs well with yellow tea:

 Soft and tropical fruits: mango, papaya, guava

-Pairs well with wu long tea (lightly roasted):
+Pairs well with oolong tea (lightly roasted):

 Floral and fresh fruits: raspberry, passion fruit, red apple, grapes

-Pairs well with wu long tea (charcoal roasted):
+Pairs well with oolong tea (charcoal roasted):

 Rich and sweet fruits: cherry, pomegranate, fig

-Matching with red tea:
+Pairs well with red tea:

 Dark and intense fruits: blueberry, black cherry, raisins, dates